Okinawan language: Orthography

 After the invasion of Okinawa by the Shimazu clan of Satsuma in 1609, Okinawan ceased to be used in official affairs.
 It was replaced by standard Japanese writing and a form of Classical Chinese writing known as kanbun.
 Despite this change, Okinawan still continued to prosper in local literature up until the nineteenth century.
 Following the Meiji Restoration, the Japanese government abolished the domain system and formally annexed the Ryukyu Islands to Japan as the Okinawa Prefecture in 1879.
 To promote national unity, the government then introduced standard education and opened Japanese-language schools based on the Tokyo dialect.
 Students were discouraged and chastised for speaking or even writing in the local "dialect", notably through the use of "dialect cards" (方言札).
 As a result, Okinawan gradually ceased to be written entirely until the American takeover in 1945.

 Since then, Japanese and American scholars have variously transcribed the regional language using a number of ad hoc romanization schemes or the katakana syllabary to demarcate its foreign nature with standard Japanese.
-Proponents of Okinawan tend to be more traditionalist and continue to write the language using hiragana with kanji.
+Proponents of Okinawan tend to be more traditionalist and continue to write the language using hiragana and kanji.
 In any case, no standard or consensus concerning spelling issues has ever been formalized, so discrepancies between modern literary works are common.

+Tana family documents (田名家文書), which are letters of rank appointment issued by the Shuri Royal Government, are written in 候文(Japanese Epistolary style).
+However, after the Satsuma invasion, Japanese culture was banned as part of the policy of exoticizing Ryukyu, and under the policy of Haneji Ōji Chōshū, documents within Ryukyu also began to be written in classical Chinese.

+Comparison of official documents of Tana family documents in 1523 and 1647.

 Syllabary

 Technically, they are not syllables, but rather morae.
-Each mora in Okinawan will consist of one or two kana characters.
-If two, then a smaller version of kana follows the normal sized kana.
+Each mora in Okinawan consists of one or two kana characters.
+If there are two, then the first kana is followed by a smaller version of the second kana.
 In each cell of the table below, the top row is the kana (hiragana to the left, katakana to the right of the dot), the middle row in rōmaji (Hepburn romanization), and the bottom row in IPA.

 Grammar

 Okinawan follows a subject–object–verb word order and makes large use of particles as in Japanese.
-Okinawan dialects retain a number of grammatical features of classical Japanese, such as a distinction between the terminal form (終止形) and the attributive form (連体形), the genitive function of が ga (lost in the Shuri dialect), the nominative function of ぬ nu (Japanese: の no), as well as honorific/plain distribution of ga and nu in nominative use.
+Okinawan retains a number of Japonic grammatical features also found in Old Japanese but lost (or highly restricted) in Modern Japanese, such as a distinction between the terminal form (終止形) and the attributive form (連体形), the genitive function of が ga (lost in the Shuri dialect), the nominative function of ぬ nu (cf. Japanese: の no), as well as honorific/plain distribution of ga and nu in nominative use.